Domenikus/channel-creator-bot/README.md

 # Query user port, default is 10011
 TEAMSPEAK_QUERY_PORT=10011

-# Bot default channel, if not provided bot will stay in servers default channel
-TEAMSPEAK_DEFAULT_CHANNEL=

 # Parent channel where group channels created below
 TEAMSPEAK_PARENT_CHANNEL=

 # Client limit for created sub channel
 TEAMSPEAK_CHANNEL_CLIENT_LIMIT=

+# (Optional) Bot default channel, if not provided bot will stay in servers default channel
+TEAMSPEAK_DEFAULT_CHANNEL=

+# (Optional) Set channel codec, default is opus_voice.
+Valid values: opus_voice, opus_music
+TEAMSPEAK_CHANNEL_CODEC=

+# (Optional) Set channel codec quality.
+Provide value between 1 and 10.
+If not provided server standard will be used
+TEAMSPEAK_CHANNEL_CODEC_QUALITY=

+# (Optional) Set channel topic of created channel.
+If not provided, topic will be empty
+TEAMSPEAK_CHANNEL_TOPIC=

+# (Optional) Set channel description of created channel.
+If not provided, description will be empty
+TEAMSPEAK_CHANNEL_DESCRIPTION=

-# Id of channel admin groups which will be assiged to client.
+# (Optional) Id of channel admin groups which will be assiged to client.
 If not provided no channel group will be assigned to client
 TEAMSPEAK_CHANNEL_ADMIN_GROUP_ID=

-# Needed join power to join the created channel, if not provided no join power is needed.
+# (Optional) Needed join power to join the created channel, if not provided no join power is needed.
 TEAMSPEAK_NEEDED_CHANNEL_JOIN_POWER=

-# Needed subscribe power to subscribe the created channel, if not provided no subscribe power is needed.
+# (Optional) Needed subscribe power to subscribe the created channel, if not provided no subscribe power is needed.
 TEAMSPEAK_NEEDED_CHANNEL_SUBSCRIBE_POWER=

+# (Optional) Needed description view power to view created channel description, if not provided no subscribe power is needed.
+TEAMSPEAK_NEEDED_CHANNEL_DESCRIPTION_VIEW_POWER=

+# (Optional) Needed modify power to modify created channel, if not provided no modify power is needed.
+TEAMSPEAK_NEEDED_CHANNEL_MODIFY_POWER=

+# (Optional) Needed talk power to speak in created channel, if not provided no talk power is needed.
+TEAMSPEAK_NEEDED_CHANNEL_TALK_POWER=

-#Specify how the application will log messages like erros.
+# (Optional) Specify how the application will log messages like erros.
 Default will be stack.
 LOG_CHANNEL=stack

-# Default is 'info' if you want to debug the application may you want to change this to 'debug'
+# (Optional) Default is 'info' if you want to debug the application may you want to change this to 'debug'
 LOG_LEVEL=info

 # (Optional) Default is empty.
 Allow customizing the list of channel names by providing additonal ones.
 Variable need to be json encoded string.